 At the same time, it also makes for faster onboarding for new teammates.
 Because while your more veteran agents may know immediately which answer to go to in any situation, a newer rep would need to spend considerably more time searching for the same thing.

-In these situations, AI leverages the institutional knowledge of your more seasoned agents and delivers that straight to your newer agents, without them having to raise their hand.
+In these situations, AI customer service platforms leverages the institutional knowledge of your more seasoned agents and delivers that straight to your newer agents, without them having to raise their hand.

 For example, it can identify when a certain response from a customer doesn’t actually need a response from an agent—like a customer simply saying thanks for great service—and automatically send a response on behalf of the agent, and close the conversation.